rexresearch

 raising the centre of gravity of the resonant oscillator and

-reducing its lateral stability with the result that its natural
+reducing its lateral stability with the result that its

-the oscillator can be made equal to the prevailing period of the
+roll period of the oscillator can be made equal to the

-incoming waves with the result that the structure rolls
+prevailing period of the incoming waves with the result that

-laterally to and fro in resonance through large angles under the
+the structure rolls laterally to and fro in resonance through

-action of the waves In a preferred embodiment the ballast means
+large angles under the action of the waves In a preferred

-comprises water in one or more elevated tanks mounted on the
+embodiment the ballast means comprises water in one or more

-said superstructure and the quantity of water is varied from
+quantity of water is varied from time to time by filling or

-time to time by filling or emptying the tanks, with the effect
+emptying the tanks, with the effect that the natural period of

-that the natural period of the oscillator may be adjusted to
+the oscillator may be adjusted to correspond to the period of

-correspond to the period of the waves prevailing in the sea at
+the waves prevailing in the sea at any time.

 In a preferred option the

-invention further comprises one or more submerged closed hollow
+invention further comprises one or more submerged closed

-waterline, with the effect that when the structure rolls the
+the waterline, with the effect that when the structure rolls

-upthrust on the said hollow vessels tends to decrease the
+the upthrust on the said hollow vessels tends to decrease the

 lateral stability and increase the natural roll period.
 By

-moving the said water ballast from the said elevated tanks into
+moving the said water ballast from the said elevated tanks

-further adjusted.
+be further adjusted.

 The invention further comprises

-in its sixth characteristic two or more auxiliary floats mounted
+in its sixth characteristic two or more auxiliary floats

-and thence to a useful output.
+pressure vessels and thence to a useful output.

 Specific embodiments of the

-invention will now be described by way of example with reference
+invention will now be described by way of example with

-section.
+vertical cross section.

 Figure 2 shows in plan and